AndersonAt17/AndersonAt17/README.md

 ### :alien: Nice to see you 👋
-#  I'm Jeong Ho, data scientist from :kr: Busan, Republic of Korea, currently living in Busan 🌊
+#  I'm Jeong Ho, data scientist from 🇰🇷 Busan, Republic of Korea, currently living in Busan 🌊
 #  and wanna be DBA and cloud architect on AWS
 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)